w3c/ping/index.md

 ## Joining PING

 Use the links in the sidebar.
 If you're new to W3C, first [create a W3C account](http://cgi.w3.org/MemberAccess/AccessRequest).
 Non-members of W3C may then join the IG as [public Invited Experts](https://www.w3.org/groups/ig/privacy/apply-as-invited-expert).
-Please also join our [Slack](https://w3ccommunity.slack.com/) -- email the W3C team (plh) to request an invitation.
+Please also join the [W3C Community Slack](https://w3ccommunity.slack.com/) -- email the W3C team (plh) to request an invitation.

 ## Meeting Information